LSOffice/spigot-unenchanter/README.md

 # spigot-unenchanter
-A spigot plugin that can help you unenchant your items back into enchanted books for xp
+A spigot plugin that helps you unenchant your items back into enchanted books for xp